19 Introduction to Spherical Harmonic Analysis

 19.1 Basics of Spherical Harmonics

 Spherical harmonics are a set of orthogonal functions defined on the surface of a sphere.
 They are the spherical analogues of the Fourier series used in periodic functions.
-A spherical harmonic function\(Y_{n}^{m}(\theta, \phi)\)is defined by:
+A spherical harmonic function\(Y_{n}^{m}(\theta, \phi) \in \mathbb C\) is defined by:

 \[ Y_{n}^{m}(\theta, \phi) = \sqrt{\frac{(2n+1)(n-m)!}{4\pi(n+m)!}} P_{n}^{m}(\cos \theta) e^{im\phi} \]